HMS Bonetta (1907): Service

 It was hoped that the two ships, which were both afloat and in good condition, could be accepted quickly, and delivery was expected within two to three months of the order being placed.
 Official sea trials demonstrated that the ships could not reach the required speed, with Bonetta' sister ship Albacore only reaching a maximum of 26.75 kn.
 This may have been due to more realistic trial conditions.
 The Admiralty finally agreed to accept Albacore and her sister ship Bonetta on 3 March 1909, paying £45,000 for each.
 HMS Bonetta was commissioned on 27 March that year.
+In June 1909, Bonetta, part of the Devonport Flotilla, was brought up to a full complement from a nucleus crew to take part in that year's naval manoeuvres.
+Bonetta, now part of the Fifth Destroyer Flotilla, was again mobilized in June 1910 for the manoeuvres.

 Bonetta was part of the Fourth Destroyer Flotilla based at Portsmouth in 1911, and on 3 April 1911 the ferry Harlequin drifted onto Bonetta as Bonetta was passing through Spithead on the way back to Portsmouth.
 On 5 July 1911 the destroyer Osprey, another member of the Fourth Destroyer Flotilla, collided with Bonetta while leaving Berehaven harbour.
 While Osprey was unharmed, Bonetta's bows were damaged, requiring a return to Portsmouth.
 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on appearance.
 As a four-funneled ship, Bonetta was listed as a B-class destroyer on 1 October 1913.

 In March 1913 Bonetta was listed as a member of the Sixth Destroyer Flotilla, a patrol flotilla based at Portsmouth.
-By February 1914 she was attached to the Lamlash Submarine Flotilla based at Devonport.
+By February 1914 she was attached to the Lamlash Submarine Flotilla based at Devonport, and in March to the Ninth Submarine Flotilla, still based at Devonport.
 Bonetta remained as a tender to submarine flotillas throughout the First World War, both on the Clyde and the Tyne.